How to diagnose performance problems#

 Well-established APM solutions suitable for web applications include New Relic and Elastic APM.
 Most well-known services offer integration packages for multiple different languages.

 For any mission-critical application or serious effort to identify performance shortfalls, we strongly recommend using APM.
 A little investment in APM can save you great expenditure in time, effort and money.

 All other tools are second-best to APM, and none of them can take its place.
 However, there are numerous other options that help provide some level of insight all the same.

 All Divio applications include metrics.
 As well as showing whether an application is consuming excessive resources, metrics can also show when changes in consumption occurred (for example, following deployment of new code).

 In most cases, users will find that their under-performing application is not in fact running out of RAM or CPU - a clear indication that adding resources by upgrading a subscription will not be a solution.

 You may find that RAM and/or CPU consumption are reaching exceeding expected values.
 These can both in themselves cause degraded performance.
 In that case, it is possible that the application should be allocated more resources, but it is equally likely that finding ways to reduce its resource consumption will be a better solution (a memory leak for example will not be solved by adding more RAM).

-All Divio projects provide runtime logs, accessible from the Environments view as well as from the terminal (e.g.
+All Divio applications provide runtime logs, accessible from the Environments view as well as from the terminal (e.g.

-divio project logs --tail live).
+divio app logs --tail live).
 Logs show for example how long requests take to serve and reporting internal

 errors, but this provides only a basic insight into behaviour.
 However, as with metrics, referring to runtime logs can